HenrikMoe/Service-Infrastructure/README.md

 - **Free Market, Venture, Family, Endownment Capital Exchange Monitoring**
   - **Securities and Exchanges Monitoring (SEM):** Monitoring and approval of all financial security assets.
      - **Standard:** GFD all financial domain domination for benefit of human kind.

+- **Music Rezonica Index Automated**
+  - **The New Billboard:** Automated brainwave rezonica tracking of top hits and artists in the music industry.
+    - **Standard:** GFD  Music

+- **Music Industry Restructuring Automated**
+  - **Distribution, Marketing, DealLeads:** Automate artist franchising with Jinsei.ai.
+Distribution by Spotify, Apple, Soundcloud algorithms.
+Artist deal lead and contract alignment services.
+     - **Standard:** GFD  Music

 - **Fiat To Crypto On/Off Ramp**